blackode/elixir-tips/README.md

 ### 4  Arithmetic Operators as Lambda functions

-When I see this first time, I said to my self “**Elixir is Crazy” . **This tip really saves time and it resembles your smartness.
+When I see this first time, I said to my self “**Elixir is Crazy**”.
+This tip really saves time and it resembles your smartness.
 In Elixir every operator is a macro.
 So, we can use them as lambda functions.

 ```elixir
 iex> Enum.reduce([1,2,3], 0, &+/2)